Special Needs and Disabilities

 My journey into Special Needs teaching began in 2010 with, Working Parts, an excellent training programme for artists working in special schools and my work at Penn Hall Special School, Wolverhampton, was then featured in Black Country Touring's Arts Council England funding evaluation video. https://www.youtube.com/watch?v=vycqP9Czimk

-Since relocating to South Yorkshire in 2014 I have completed my (PGCE) Post Graduate Certificate of Education at Sheffield Hallam University and have established my specialism of teaching students with complex special needs.
+Since relocating to South Yorkshire in 2014 I completed a (PGCE) Post Graduate Certificate of Education at Sheffield Hallam University and have gone on to become a Special Needs Teacher working with young people with complex additional needs.

 While working on-supply assignments (Sept 2018 - Sept 2020) I worked both as a Teacher and as a Learning Support Assistant in a range of special schools across South Yorkshire.

 I have a wealth of experience of working with young people with ASC (Autistic Spectrum Condition).
-This gained firstly through my two years as Textile Teacher at Brantwood Specialist School, a Steiner inspired special school.
-Students there have diagnoses of ASC, complex sensory profiles and heighted anxiety and some also with PDA (Pathological Demand Avoidance).
+This gained firstly through my two years as Textile Teacher at Brantwood Specialist School, a Steiner inspired special school and part of The Ruskin Mill Trust.
+Students there have diagnoses of ASC, complex sensory profiles, heighted anxiety and some also with PDA (Pathological Demand Avoidance).

 A very special first session while working as part of the teaching team at Sheffield Children’s Hospital